0xAX/asm/content/asm_6.md

         PRINTF_FORMAT: db "Dot product = %f", 0xA, 0
 ```

-This should be quite similar to what we defined in our previous programs but with some exceptions.
-The first difference that we may see is that we are going to use not only the [sys_write](https://man7.org/linux/man-pages/man2/write.2.html) and [sys_exit](https://man7.org/linux/man-pages/man2/_exit.2.html) system calls in our program but in addition - [sys_read](https://man7.org/linux/man-pages/man2/read.2.html).
-The main reason for this should be obvious - as we are going to read user input to build our vectors.
-Besides the system call identifiers, we may see:
+This is similar to what we defined in our previous programs, but with some differences.
+First, we will use not only the [sys_write](https://man7.org/linux/man-pages/man2/write.2.html) and [sys_exit](https://man7.org/linux/man-pages/man2/_exit.2.html) system calls, but also [sys_read](https://man7.org/linux/man-pages/man2/read.2.html).
+We do this because we are going to read user input to build our vectors.
+Besides the system call identifiers, in the `.data` section definition, we can also see:

-- The prompt messages that we will use when we ask a user to input data for vectors
+- The prompt messages used when asking a user to input data for vectors
-- The error message which will be printed
+- The error message to print
-- Parameters of the buffer which will be used to store the user input
+- Parameters of the buffer used to store the user input

-After the definition data that we may initialize, we need to define uninitialized variables:
+After defining the data that we may initialize, we need to define uninitialized variables:

 ```assembly
 ;; Definition of the .bss section